lgestc/security_search/readme.md

 ### Running the search against the provided database

-Download the current database file from Releases page and put it into the project root.
+Download current database file from [the releases page](https://github.com/lgestc/security_search/releases) and put it into the project root.

 After pulling in the database, run `npm start` at the repository root.